JorgeMadson/jorgemadson.github.io/index.md

 layout: default
 ---

-# Hello!
+# Welcome!

-Hello i am Jorge, and this is my portfolio.
+Hello I am Jorge and this is my portfolio.
-I created that to show some of my personal projects.
+I created that to show some of my projects.

 ## Card game Apps